Lithium Battery Warranties and What You Should Know

 These batteries use more advanced Battery Management Systems (BMS) and communicate with the inverter, and control the charging and discharging parameters, taking into account capacity fade.

-Note: Some systems like EG4 and some Chinese LFP models (e.g., Rixiu) are increasingly offering hybrid features — sometimes blurring the line between self-managed and fully managed systems.
-Be sure you inverter is configured to take into account the battery SOH and ensure the battery low-voltage cut-out settings are correct.
+Note: Some systems like EG4, AERL and some Chinese LFP models (e.g., Rixiu) are increasingly offering features which sometimes blur the line between self-managed and fully managed systems.
+Be sure your inverter is configured to take into account the battery SOH and ensure the battery low-voltage cut-out settings are correct.

 Summary – What You Need to Know